kavin2022/coding_problems/README.md

 # codekata
-solution to practice problems in codekata
+solution to practice problems in codekata in python 3